 The TNHA supports responsible regulation which provides a level playing field for the industry.
-This will allow the sector to realise its full potential for the benefit of all.
+This will allow the sector to realize its full potential for the benefit of all.

 The TNHA aims to ensure regulations effectively protect consumers while still encouraging innovation and accountability.
 So for the future the answer is both simple and complex.